Self-driving Lyft rides are now available in Austin - NewsBreak

 Argo and Lyft have not stated when they plan to remove the safety operators, but the company has been testing fully-autonomous rides without customers since May.Autonomous cars without drivers can now pick you up, drop off deliveries

-Besides being the tech-bro capital of Texas, the regulatory environment of Austin makes it relatively amenable to robotaxi services.
+Besides being the tech capital of Texas, the regulatory environment of Austin makes it relatively amenable to robotaxi services.

 A 2017 law makes it possible for autonomous vehicles to be used on streets and highways so long as they follow traffic laws, utilize video recording and have insurance like other cars.
 The manufacturers are liable for any broken traffic laws or collisions.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.